CO-256: Service Not Payable Per Managed Care Contract

 How to Prevent CO-256

-- Verify patient eligibility and plan-specific coverage before scheduling services that may be excluded under their managed care plan
+- Verify patient eligibility and covered services under the managed care contract before rendering services

 General Prevention